Boston: Religion

-The city has a Jewish population of an estimated 248,000 Jews within the Boston metro area.
-More than half of Jewish households in the Greater Boston area reside in the city itself, Brookline, Newton, Cambridge, Somerville, or adjacent towns.
+In 2015, the Boston metro area had a Jewish population of approximately 248,000.
+More than half the Jewish households in the Greater Boston area reside in the city itself, Brookline, Newton, Cambridge, Somerville, or adjacent towns.
+A small minority practices Confucianism, and some practice Boston Confucianism, an American evolution of Confucianism adapted for Boston intellectuals.

 Economy

-A global city, Boston is placed among the top 30 most economically powerful cities in the world.
-Encompassing $363 billion, the Greater Boston metropolitan area has the sixth-largest economy in the country and 12th-largest in the world.
+A global city, Boston is ranked among the top 30 most economically powerful cities in the world.
+Encompassing $610 billion, the Greater Boston metropolitan area has the eighth-largest economy in the country and 16th-largest in the world.

 Boston's colleges and universities exert a significant impact on the regional economy.
 Boston attracts more than 350,000 college students from around the world, who contribute more than US$4.8 billion annually to the city's economy.
 The area's schools are major employers and attract industries to the city and surrounding region.
 The city is home to a number of technology companies and is a hub for biotechnology, with the Milken Institute rating Boston as the top life sciences cluster in the country.
 Boston receives the highest absolute amount of annual funding from the National Institutes of Health of all cities in the United States.

-The city is considered highly innovative for a variety of reasons, including the presence of academia, access to venture capital, and the presence of many high-tech companies.
+Boston is considered highly innovative for a variety of reasons, including the presence of academia, access to venture capital, and the presence of many high-tech companies.
 The Route 128 corridor and Greater Boston continue to be a major center for venture capital investment, and high technology remains an important sector.

-Tourism also composes a large part of Boston's economy, with 21.2 million domestic and international visitors spending $8.3 billion in 2011.
+Tourism composes a large part of Boston's economy, with 21.2 million domestic and international visitors spending $8.3 billion in 2011.
 Excluding visitors from Canada and Mexico, over 1.4 million international tourists visited Boston in 2014, with those from China and the United Kingdom leading the list.
 Boston's status as a state capital as well as the regional home of federal agencies has rendered law and government to be another major component of the city's economy.
-The city is a major seaport along the East Coast of the United States and the oldest continuously operated industrial and fishing port in the Western Hemisphere.
+Boston is a major seaport along the East Coast of the United States and the oldest continuously operated industrial and fishing port in the Western Hemisphere.